woshibide/wwr/readme.md

 program flow should be controlled by the script in a way so that if one part of the program fails it doesnt affect execution of the rest

+would be nice to store a set of headers and pass app, version name into different parts of the programm